bonolo/dolphin-networks/README.md

 Circle plots/chord diagrams
 ---------------------------
-My chord diagrams gave the best results and required much more time to arrange data correctly.The final results are visually stunning, easy to interpret and told the tale well.
+My chord diagrams gave the best results and required much more time to arrange data correctly.
+The final results are visually stunning, easy to interpret and told the tale well.

 Not all was perfect with `circlize`.
 Legends were difficult.
-Documentation was sparse and never truly understood modifying the tracks, in spite of getting it to work.
+Documentation was sparse and I never truly understood modifying the tracks, in spite of getting it to work.
 I added the ids as labels because I didn't have the dolphin's names as used in the article.

 ### Circle Plot - Dolphin Social Networks Colored by Community

 ![Circle Plot - Dolphin Social Networks Colored by Community](plots/circle-plot.png "Circle Plot - Dolphin Social Networks Colored by Community")

+Each id number = 1 dolphin
+Colors = communities

 Hive Plots